Schw4lbe/jizo-noods/README.md

 ## to-dos with prio

-### prio 0:

-- env var for config.yml test for stage and live separate branches for stage testing
-- make cms accessable on stage and live environment
-- add netlify identity to print view on stage
-- remove print view rendering via env variable on live

 ### prio 1:

 - back up button on bottom of every view with smooth scroll back to top